mozilla/data-docs/src/datasets/obsolete/crash_summary/intro.md

+  ***As of 2019-11-06, this dataset has been deprecated and is no longer maintained.
+Please use the `telemetry.crash` table instead, which is generated directly from live pings and is much more complete.
+See [Bug 1572069](https://bugzilla.mozilla.org/show_bug.cgi?id=1572069) for more information.***

-The `crash_summary` table is the most direct representation of a crash ping.
+The `crash_summary` table is the a direct representation of a crash ping.

 #### Contents